What is Japanese encephalitis? How did it originate?

 What are the infected areas in the world?

 Japanese encephalitis is found in most countries in South and East Asia.
 50 percent of cases occur in China, and it is endemic in 24 countries altogether.
+A more detailed map of countries in which the disease occurs is available on the CDC website.

 What is a Japanese encephalitis certificate?